EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Dictionary.md

 value of five (5) modified by all affecting modifiers (proficiencies) and stat scores.

+### Unmodified check:

+Skill check without modifiers.
+You throw 2d6 and try to get value of less than five (5)

 ### Critical skill:

 when you roll at least 5 below skill gate you may expirience additional benefits.